Quiet Quitting: Meaning, definition & how to prevent it

 Quiet Quitting

-So what does “quiet quitting” really mean?
+You have probably heard of the internet phenomenon and workplace trend "quiet quitting".
+But what does it really mean?
 How did it come about?
-And how do you prevent it in your organization?
+And how do you prevent quiet quitting in your organization?

 What is quiet quitting?

-“Quiet quitting” is a newly coined term describing a form of work-to-rule approach, where employees limit their tasks strictly to those within their job description.
+"Quiet quitting" describes a work-to-rule approach where employees limit their tasks strictly to those within their job description.
 Work is kept within defined working hours, without major psychological or emotional investments.

-Quiet quitters reject the notion that work is the no. 1 priority.
-For some, that means setting up boundaries and not taking on additional work.
+Quiet quitters reject the notion that work comes first.
+For some, that means setting up clear boundaries and not taking on additional work.
 For others, it simply means not going above and beyond.
-No more desk lunches, staying late or attending non-mandatory meetings.
+In other words: no more desk lunches, staying late, or attending non-mandatory meetings.

 Where did it come from?

-Quiet quitting is considered the result of a number of recent changes in the workplace.
-Downsizing, budget cuts and covid-related crisis handling required employees to take on extra responsibilities (in some cases against their will).
-In addition, the hybrid work environment has blurred the lines between work and personal life.
-Combined, workers today expect more from their employers.
-If their needs are not fulfilled, they can easily feel overworked and underappreciated.
+Quiet quitting is the result of a number of changes in the workplace.
+Downsizing, budget cuts, and covid-related crisis handling gave employees extra work and responsibilities (in some cases against their will).
+On top of that, hybrid work blurred out the line between work and personal life.
+As a result, workers started to expect more from their employers.
+When their needs were not met, they felt overworked and under-appreciated.

 Implications of quiet quitting